NobpasinTumdee/quick-wallet/README.md

 budgets.delete            budgets.copy
 subscriptions.list        subscriptions.get    subscriptions.create subscriptions.update
 subscriptions.delete      subscriptions.pay
+billSplits.list           billSplits.get       billSplits.create    billSplits.update
+billSplits.delete         billSplits.markPaid  billSplits.markUnpaid
+goals.list                goals.create         goals.update         goals.fund          goals.delete
 watchlist.list            watchlist.create     watchlist.update     watchlist.delete
+themes.list               themes.create        themes.update        themes.delete       themes.activate
 settings.get              settings.save
 dashboard.get             dashboard.periods
 ```

+`goals.fund` is the one action that is not plain CRUD, and deliberately so: it
+takes a **delta**, not a new balance.
+A client that read `savedAmount`, added to
+it and PATCHed the result would lose a deposit any time two tabs did it at once.
+The script resolves the delta against the stored row under its own lock.

 Everything except `health`, `flush`, `auth.status`, `auth.login`, `auth.register`
 and `auth.resetPassword` requires a valid token, and every query is scoped to the